kurtome/leap/README.md

 ### Render hitbox

-`PhysicalEntity` includes a `debugHitbox` property you can override which will automatically draw a box indicating the exact hitbox the collision detection system is using for your entity.
+`PhysicalEntity` includes a `debugHitbox` property you can set to automatically draw a box indicating the exact hitbox the collision detection system is using for your entity.

 ```dart
 class MyPlayer extends PhysicalEntity {